 Let us make one more observation.
 With $\partial \C$ denoting the topological boundary of $\C$, it actually holds that $\partial \C = \oC$.
-Indeed, for $f \in \oC = \set{f \in \lzp \such \expecp[f] \leq 1}$ note that $(f + 2 z_n)_{\nin}$ is a $(\lzp \setminus \oC)$-valued sequence which converges to $f$. \end{exa}
+Indeed, for $f \in \oC = \set{f \in \lzp \such \expec [f] \leq 1}$ note that $(f + 2 z_n)_{\nin}$ is a $(\lzp \setminus \oC)$-valued sequence which converges to $f$. \end{exa}

 In the example above, $\oC$ turned out to be a much larger set than $\C$.
 Even though $\C$ is not closed, in many cases of interest the ``important'' elements of $\C$ lie on the ``outer boundary'' $\Cmax$ of $\C$.
-(As was seen in Example \ref{exa: bad_C}, the topological boundary of $\C \subseteq \lzp$ might be simply too provide useful information about optimal elements.)
-The next result demonstrates that the notion of max-closedness ties nicely together with concave monotone maximization.
+(As was seen in Example \ref{exa: bad_C}, the topological boundary of $\C \subseteq \lzp$ might be simply too large to provide useful information about optimal elements.)
+To this effect, the next result demonstrates that the notion of max-closedness ties nicely together with concave monotone maximisation.